peterdeweese/Observative/README.md

-# Observatory
+# Observative
 Swift library to simplify key value observation.
-KVO only works with NSObjects, so Observatory can only observe ancestors of NSObject.
+KVO only works with NSObjects, so Observative can only observe ancestors of NSObject.

 ### Types
  * public typealias UpdateBlock = (_ oldValue:Any?, _ newValue:Any?) -> Void